zjysteven/mink-plus-plus/README.md

 ## Setup
 ### Environment
 First install torch according to your environment.
 Then simply install dependencies by `pip install -r requirements.txt`.
-It will install the latest `transformer` library from the github main branch, which is required to run Mamba models.
+It will install the latest `transformer` library from the github main branch, which is required to run Mamba models as of 2024/04.

 Our code is tested with Python 3.8, PyTorch 2.2.0, Cuda 12.1.